alx242/lux/tutorial/README.md

 ### Maintenance of LUX itself
   - Run LUX in Erlang debugger
   - Use Erlang trace
     - Interactive display
     - Display filtered Erlang trace
   - Use Event Tracer
   - Use xref
   - Use reltool
   - Install as stand-alone incl Erlang runtime
-  - Generate documentation
+  - Documentation
     - Markdown
-        - From example runs
+    - Generated from example runs
-        - From built-in debugger help
+    - Generated from built-in debugger help
-  - Delux test cases
+    - Generated from .md.src files
+  - Test of LUX itsel

 ### Lessons learned
   - Expect like testing requires a different mindset